NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge

 The objective of this module is to collect open-ended queries focused on various \textit{predetermined topics} derived from common knowledge in everyday communication.
 The set of topics should be established prior to beginning the query collection process, as this facilitates the gathering of topic-specific queries.
-As shown in Figure~\ref{fig:nativqa_dataset_plot}, the framework has been evaluated using a predetermined set of 18 topics that are culture- or region-dependent (e.g., Events, Literature, etc.).
+The framework has been evaluated using a predetermined set of 18 topics that are culture- or region-dependent (e.g., events, literature, etc.).
 However, the topics can be anything and can be task specific.
 The query collection process can be carried out using three different approaches: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Manual query collection:} Involves asking annotators to write topic-specific queries they might pose when seeking everyday information. \item \textbf{Template-based generation:} Defines templates for different topics with a placeholder for the location.
 For example, \textit{``main cultural festivals in [LOCATION]''}, where LOCATION can be a city, country, or region name. \item \textbf{LLM-based generation:} Uses LLMs to generate queries. \end{itemize}

 The manual query collection process requires recruiting location- or region-specific annotators.
 Moreover, like any other annotation task, it is time-consuming.
-For example, in \citet{hasan2024nativqa}, country-specific annotators were hired to manually write topic specific queries.
 In contrast, the latter approaches are more cost- and time-effective.
 The template-based approach involves defining location-agnostic templates, which can be seamlessly adapted for different locations.
-The LLM-based approach requires prompt engineering to generate appropriate queries.
+The LLM-based approach requires prompting to generate appropriate queries.
 We use the term \textit{seed query} ($Q_0$) to refer to the queries generated by all approaches.
 These queries are then used in later steps by the QA collection module to gather QA pairs and additional queries.

 \textbf{Filtering:} Given that queries can have exact and/or near duplicates, it is important to remove such duplicates as part of the filtering process.
 The \textit{filtering} module handles this by using exact matching for exact duplicates and a similarity-based approach for near duplicates.
 These steps results in the \textit{\textbf{final set of queries}}.